Benny-/DoubleDraw/README.md

 - http://www.digitalmagicpro.com/jPicker/
 - http://jquery.com/ required for jPicker

+`npm install` for all other external dependencies.

 ### Cloud9

-You might need to compile pixman and cairo if you run the software on cloud9:
+You might need to compile pixman and cairo to run DoubleDraw on cloud9:

 ```bash
 mkdir ~/custom_installs